snipsco/snips-nlu/docs/source/tutorial.rst

     engine.fit(dataset)

-Note that by default, the training of the engine is non-deterministic: if you train your NLU twice on the same data and test it on the same input, you'll get different outputs.
+Note that, by default, training of the NLU engine is non-deterministic: training and testing multiple times on the same data may produce different outputs.

-If you want to run training in a reproducible way you can pass a random seed to your engine:
+Reproducible trainings can be achieved by passing a **random seed** to the
+engine:

 .. code-block:: python